-Over the years, Higher Logic has made a number of technical changes and upgrades across the Higher Logic Community product to make it more accessible to those with vision impairments and those who use assistive technologies, such as screen readers.
+Over the years, Higher Logic has made a number of technical changes and upgrades across the online-community product to make it more accessible to those with vision impairments and those who use assistive technologies, such as screen readers.

 A few things to remember